Functional dyspepsia: relieving indigestion by addressing root causes

 Can exercise help with indigestion?

-Other measures that can help digestion are:
+Other measures that can support digestive health include:

-• Drinking at least 2 L of clean water, daily
+- Drinking at least 2 L of clean water daily

 What is functional dyspepsia?